cloudposse/atmos/website/docs/design-patterns/component-inheritance.md

 # Component Inheritance

-The **Component Inheritance** pattern describes the mechanism of deriving Atmos components from one or more base components, allowing reusing the base components' configurations.
+The **Component Inheritance** Design Pattern describes the mechanism of deriving Atmos components from one or more base components, allowing reusing the base components' configurations.

 In Atmos, **Component Inheritance** is the mechanism of deriving a component from one or more base components, inheriting all the properties of the base component(s) and overriding only some fields specific to the derived component.
 The derived component acquires all the